 How many times can I repair my denture?

 Your dentist can repair dentures many times if necessary.
-As long as the dentures are still in condition where the repair will work.
-A dental professional will be able to examine dentures, determine what is wrong with them, and repair any issues.
+The dentures can be repaired if they are still in good condition.
+A dental professional can examine dentures, determine what is wrong with them, and repair any issues.

 What are the signs of ill-fitting dentures?

-The most common signs that your dentures do not fit include discomfort, trouble speaking, pain in your gums, difficulty chewing, and loose dentures.
-If you are experiencing any of these, call our office today.
-We can examine your dentures and come up with a solution so that they will fit correctly in the future.
+The most common signs that your dentures do not fit include discomfort, trouble speaking, pain in your gums, and difficulty chewing.
+You can also have loose dentures.
+If you are experiencing any of these problems, call our office today.
+We can examine your dentures and find a solution so they will fit correctly in the future.

 How long does it take for dentures to feel normal?

-In general, you can expect a 30-day adjustment period after getting new dentures.
-During this time you may experience some difficulty speaking and chewing.
-It is important to remember that you will adjust to your dentures with time.
+You can generally expect a 30-day adjustment period after you get your new dentures.
+During this time, you may experience some difficulty speaking and chewing.
+Remember that you will adjust to your dentures with time.
+It will become easier to speak and eat soon enough.

 What is the best way to break in new dentures?

-The best way to break in new dentures is to start with a soft diet, and progressively work your way up to chewing tougher foods.
-Your mouth will need an adjustment period after getting dentures, so starting with soft foods and transitioning to tougher foods will help aid in this process.
+The best way to break in new dentures is to start with a soft diet.
+Then, you can work up to chewing tougher foods.
+Your mouth will need time to adjust after you get dentures.
+Starting with soft foods and working up to tougher foods will help you get used to your dentures.

 Contact Our Baltimore Dentist Office For Denture Services

-Learn more about our denture services and find out how your dentures can be more comfortable and stable.
-Contact our Baltimore dentist office for a consultation with Dr. Lazer by calling us at (410) 697-6290 or request a consultation online.
+If you have denture issues in the Owings Mills or Baltimore, MD area, we’re here to help.
+Learn more about our denture services and discover how we can make your dentures more comfortable and stable.
+Contact our Baltimore dental office for an appointment with Dr. Lazer by calling us at (410) 697-6290.
+You can also schedule an appointment online.